Music and Music Technology

 Explore this Section

-Music and Music Technology are also at the heart of Keele University’s thriving musical community.
-There is a strong performing tradition at Keele, and many of our students participate in performing groups such as the Keele Philharmonic Orchestra, Keele Philharmonic Choir, Keele Bach Choir and Keele Concert Band.
+Music and Music Technology, in turn, are the heart of Keele University’s thriving musical community.
+There is a strong performing tradition at Keele, and many of our students participate in the Keele Philharmonic Orchestra, Voices, Symphonia, Concert Band and Brass Band.
+At any one time, other ensembles at Keele range from recorder groups to speed metal bands.
 The Keele Philharmonic Society – mostly run by students – supports much of this flourishing activity.
-Many other performance opportunities exist, with student-directed ensembles ranging from recorder groups to rock bands.
-The University’s Folk Club and Student Union, and other venues in the local area, offer open mic nights and gigging opportunities.
-Music and Music Technology also run a programme of recitals and research seminars with visiting speakers and performers, and there are regular opportunities for student participation in workshops and concerts.
-Keele Concerts Society runs an additional professional concert series and students are eligible for concessions at these events, which feature an international array of critically acclaimed performers.
+The Keele Music Forum offers recitals, workshops and research seminars from visiting speakers and performers, and the Keele Concerts Society runs a professional concert series throughout the academic year – with Music and Music Technology students receiving free or heavily discounted tickets to experience an impressive array of internationally-acclaimed performers.

 For more information about our courses, people and facilities, please explore the menu of links on the left of this page.

 Music & Music Technology, The Clock House, Keele University, Keele, Staffordshire, ST5 5BG, UK

 Enquiries: Tel +44 (0)1782 733295 or +44 (0)1782 733294 email: email@example.com